bakame-php/period-visualizer/README.md

 <?php

-public function DecimalNumber::startingAt(): string; //returns the first decimal number to be used public function DecimalNumber::sstartsWith(): self;  //returns a new object with a new starting decimal number
+public function DecimalNumber::startingAt(): string; //returns the first decimal number to be used public function DecimalNumber::startsWith(): self;  //returns a new object with a new starting decimal number
 ~~~

 ### Roman Numeral Strategy